Dan Barry (reporter): Biography

 Barry, whose father was from Brooklyn and whose mother was from County Galway, Ireland, was born in Queens, N.Y., and raised in Deer Park, N.Y.
 He graduated from St. Anthony's High School (now in Huntington, N.Y.) in 1976, when it was an all-boys high school in Smithtown, N.Y.
 His experiences at St. Anthony's figure in his memoir, Pull Me Up.
 He graduated from St. Bonaventure University in 1980 with a bachelor's degree in mass communications and received a master's degree in journalism from New York University.

 In 1983, after years working as a delicatessen clerk and ditch digger, Barry joined The Journal Inquirer in Manchester, Conn., as a reporter, and moved to the Providence Journal-Bulletin in 1987.
 In 1992, he won a shared Polk Award for investigating the causes of a state banking crisis.
 In 1994, he was part of a Journal-Bulletin investigative team that won the Pulitzer Prize for Investigative Reporting after exposing corruption in the Rhode Island court system.

 Barry joined The New York Times in 1995.
 He served as Long Island bureau chief, police bureau chief, City Hall bureau chief, and general assignment reporter for the Metropolitan desk before resurrecting the "About New York column" in 2003.
 Then, in 2007, he began the "This Land" column, which took him to all 50 states over the course of a decade.
 He now specializes in long-form narratives.

 His writing also appears in several non-fiction anthologies.

+His 2017 article about the child burials at Bon Secours Mother and Baby Home has been made into a narrative feature film produced by Liam Neeson that won Best Irish Film at the 2026 Galway Film Fleadh.